mb0/xelf-go/lit/README.md

 We have three ways to parse an `Ast` to a value implementations:
  * `ParseVal`  returns generic values that may be immutable
- * `ParseMut`  returns generic and registered mutalble values
+ * `ParseMut`  returns generic and registered mutable values
  * `Mut.Parse` parses into a mutable proxy value provided by the user.
     The value parse method can be optimize and allows user defined values.